CyVerse-learning-materials/dnasubway_guide/docs/step8.md

     Using a spreadsheet editor, create a metadata sheet that provides descriptions of the sequencing files used in your experiment.
 Export this file as a tab-delimited **.txt** or **.tsv** file. following the QIIME 2 metadata documentation](https://docs.qiime2.org/2019.10/tutorials/metadata/) recommendations.
-(Optional: if you using your own metadata file you can validate it using DNA Subway and or online QIIME2 validator).
+(Optional: if you using your own metadata file you can validate it using DNA Subway and or online QIIME2 validator [Keemei](https://keemei.qiime2.org/)).

 !!!
 Tip

-    See an example metadata file used for our sample data here: .
-Click the `Download`{.interpreted-text role="guilabel"} button on the
-    linked page to download and examine the file. (**Note**: This is an Excel version of the metadata file, you must save Excel files as .TSV (tab-separated) to be compatible with the QIIME 2 workflow.)
+    See an example metadata file used for our sample data here: [metadata file](http://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training/platform_guides/dna_subway/purple_line/mappingfile.xlsx).
+Click the `Download`{.interpreted-text role="guilabel"} button on the linked page to download and examine the file. (**Note**: This is an Excel version of the metadata file, you must save Excel files as .TSV (tab-separated) to be compatible with the QIIME 2 workflow.)